dunkmann00/PrusaPosts/LastRamRemover/README.md

 ## LastRamRemover

-Ever have a print where you are using the single extruder multiple material mode BUT you are doing the color changes manually?
+Ever have a print where you are using the single extruder multiple material mode
+***BUT*** you are doing the color changes manually?
 When doing this and using a wipe tower, at the end of the print PrusaSlicer will have the nozzle go back over the wipe tower and extrude filament like it does for a normal color change.
 But this doesn't make sense because it will do this even when the wipe tower is not as tall as the current Z height.
 It also doesn't make sense because this ram that it is performing isn't necessary because you are doing manual filament changes.

-This post-processing script take care of that last ram and removes it from the g-code.
+This post-processing script takes care of that last ram and removes it from the g-code.

 | Before | After |